 Every Christian knows that believing in God requires a normal spiritual life, namely spiritual devotion.
 It is the foundation of establishing a properand the way of practice that is absolutely necessary in the growth of our spiritual life.
 Then, how should we practice spiritual devotion to achieve good results?
 Today, let’s communicate this aspect of the truth together.

 Spiritual devotion should focus on solving practical problems and difficulties.
 Only thus can we be able to better understand God’s will and requirements and bring God’s words into real life to solve our practical problems.
 Only spiritual devotion that achieves such a result is true spiritual devotion.
 However, most of the time, we just keep to the outward practices in our spiritual devotions.
 When we open up thebut have no idea what to read, we just aimlessly flick through the book and read what we see.
 As a result, because we read God’s words without any objectives and don’t seek the truths after that, our problems still remain as before.
 This kind of spiritual devotion won’t achieve any results.
-God’s words say, “When you eat and drink the words of God, you must measure your own real state against them.
-That is, after you discover the shortcomings in yourself during your real experiences, you must be capable of finding a path to practice, and turning your back on your incorrect motivations and notions.
-If you always try hard in this and you always pour your heart into these things, you will have a path to follow, you will not feel empty, and thus you will be able to maintain a proper state.
-Only then will you be someone who carries a burden in your own life, and only then will you be someone who has faith.”
+God’s words say, “When you eat and drink the words of God, you must measure the reality of your own state against them.
+That is, when you discover your shortcomings in the course of your real experience, you must be capable of finding a path to practice, of turning your back on your incorrect motivations and notions.
+If you always strive for these things and pour your heart into achieving them, then you will have a path to follow, you will not feel empty, and thus you will be able to maintain a normal state.
+Only then will you be someone who carries a burden in your own life, who has faith.”

 From these words, we can see that we should purposefully read God’s words, that is, consciously find and read some relevant parts of God’s words according to our practical states and difficulties.
 God’s words will reveal our wrong motivations and notions and point out to us the right path of practice.
 Then we should put aside our own incorrect motivations and opinions and act based on God’s requirements.
 By doing so, our problems will be solved, our states will be more and more normal and we will become clearer about God’s will.
 This way, due results will be achieved in our spiritual devotions.